-Warm Beet Salad with Bacon and Goat Cheese is so easy to make, and soul-satisfying.
-This salad uses all the parts, tops, and bottoms.**

-Former text.
 Warm Beet Salad with Bacon and Goat Cheese

-1 bunch of red beets with their tops (about 1/2 pound or 3 - 4 beets)
+- 1 bunch of red beets with their tops about ½ pound or 3 - 4 beets

-2 ounces goat cheese crumbled, (optional but so good!)
+- 2 ounces goat cheese crumbled (optional but so good!)

-Heat oven to 425º F.
+- Heat oven to 425º F.

-Remove the tops from the beets.
+- Remove the tops from the beets.
 Wrap the beets in foil and place on a rimmed cookie sheet; place in oven and roast for 25 - 30 minutes, or until they are tender.
 Open package, allow to cool slightly.
 When cool enough to handle, remove the skins by rubbing them with a paper towel (try to not get the juice on your fingers unless you like the color pink).
 Cut into halves and then into bite-sized wedges, about 6 wedges per half.

-While the beets are cooling; cook the bacon in a skillet until just beginning to brown, but not crisp.
+- While the beets are cooling; cook the bacon in a skillet until just beginning to brown, but not crisp.
 Add the olive oil along with the tender stems and saute 2 to 3 minutes, then add the tops and saute until tender, about 7 - 10 minutes.
 Add the beet wedges, salt, pepper and the balsamic.
 Toss well to coat.
 Serve warm with goat cheese crumbled over if desired.